Blessing Muzarabani: International career

 In December 2017, he was named in Zimbabwe's Test squad for their one-off Test against South Africa.
 He made his Test debut for Zimbabwe against South Africa in the Boxing Day Test on 26 December 2017.

 In January 2018, he was named in Zimbabwe's One Day International (ODI) squad for the tri-series in Bangladesh.
 He made his ODI debut for Zimbabwe against Bangladesh on 15 January 2018.

 In February 2018, he was named in Zimbabwe's Twenty20 International (T20I) squad for their series against Afghanistan in the UAE.
 He made his T20I debut for Zimbabwe against Afghanistan on 5 February 2018.

 Following the conclusion of the 2018 Cricket World Cup Qualifier tournament, the International Cricket Council (ICC) named Muzarabani as the rising star of Zimbabwe's squad.

 In August 2018, Muzarabani made himself unavailable for national selection for Zimbabwe, instead wishing to further his career in England.
 The following month, he signed a three-year deal with the English side Northamptonshire as a Kolpak player.

 He then returned to play for Zimbabwe after his time in County Cricket.
 On 3 November 2020, in the third match against Pakistan, Muzarabani took his first five-wicket haul in ODI cricket and he took two additional wickets in the super over of the same match.

+On 13 February 2026, Muzarabani produced a match-winning spell of 4/17 against Australia in T20 World Cup to help Zimbabwe register a historic 23-run victory.
+During his spell, he became the third bowler from Zimbabwe after Richard Ngarava and Sikandar Raza to complete 100 T20I wickets.